abayleypublic/queue/README.md

 ## TODO
  - Better MCP -> activity translation mechanism
+ - Fix definition of get queue MCP tool (should not just return a string)
  - Auth for requests from the service via MCP to backend
  - Conflict logic on backend i.e. don't allow something in the queue twice
  - Multi tenancy on backend (ensure updates don't interrupt one another)